gumvic/nanoql/README.md

       (fn [_]
           (into [] (map user) friends)))))

-;; this is the node which represents the users by their names ;; we are finally using the query AST (args)
+;; this is a dynamic node which returns the users by their names ;; we are finally using the query AST (args)
-;; by this very reason it should be a deferred node, since we can't know what name will be requested ;; this node produces a vector of nodes
-(defn users [{:keys [args]}]
+;; note this node produces a vector of nodes, which will be handled properly by q/execute (defn users [{:keys [args]}]
   (into
         []